bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 2) Go to File >> Save coordinates

 3) Use Selected Atoms to save a pdb containing the desired QM atoms.
-To select atoms in entire residues within x Angstrom around a ligand with residue index i (excluding water) the following command is used:
+To select all the atom indexes of the residues with some atoms within x Angstrom from the ligand with residue index i (excluding the water molecules) the following command is used:

 .. code-block:: none

  ((same resid as (protein within x of resid i)) or resid i) and not water

 4) Use Save to save a list of atoms (and their residues) in a pdb file.
-Note that vmd does not preserve the atomic index from the original pdb file (wihch is the required ID needed for setting up the QM atoms).
-To get the correct the atoms can be pulled directly from the pdb file using the residue ID.
+Note that vmd does not preserve the atomic index from the original pdb file (which is the required ID needed for setting up the QM atoms).
+The correct atom indexes can be pulled directly from the pdb file using the residue ID.

 5) Use ``awk`` to get the atoms in the selected residues. e.g.